superfly/docs/elixir/advanced-guides/sqlite3.html.md

 The `ecto_sqlite3` documentation includes a [good guide](https://hexdocs.pm/ecto_sqlite3/Ecto.Adapters.SQLite3.html#module-limitations-and-caveats) on the limits of using Ecto with SQLite3.
 We recommend at least skimming this before putting it into production.

-### Transfering Data from Postgres/MySql to SQLite3
+### Transferring Data from Postgres/MySQL to SQLite3

 <aside class="callout">
 This section is something to give you a starting point on how to get from X to SQLite.
 Make sure to backup your data and by hyper vigilant because this kind of thing is fraught at best.